Widening of the Sylvian fissure. Arachnoid cyst

 Electroencephalography (EEG) in case there was an epileptic seizure, to determine whether it was really caused by a cyst.

-Treatment of an arachnoid cyst.
+Treatment of arachnoid cyst.

 There is no standard size for an arachnoid cyst.
 Indications for surgery are determined taking into account the location and symptoms of the arachnoid cyst, and not just its size.
-This can only be determined by a neurosurgeon during an internal examination.
+This can only be determined by a neurosurgeon during an in-person examination.

 Absolute indications for surgery:

-2. development and progression of neurological deficits.
+2. the appearance and increase of neurological deficit.

 Relative indications for surgery: